Typhoon Yutu: Mariana Islands

 COR 2 was also hoisted in Guam, before it was upgraded to COR 1.
-People were encouraged to price gouging to the Office of the island's Attorney General.
+People were encouraged to report price gouging to the Office of the island's Attorney General.
 Governor Eddie Baza Calvo declared a state of emergency in anticipation of the typhoon.
 The Guam Department of Education closed all of its schools, with eight of them turned into emergency shelters to accommodate nearly 2,200 people.
 Catholic schools and charter schools were closed as well.
 St. John's School, the University of Guam, Guam Community College, and Harvest Christian Academy were also closed.
 The Guam Regional Transit Authority halted bus operations in response to the COR 2, and transit services were paused until two hours after COR 4—the normal Condition of Readiness.
 Banks were closed across the island, along with post offices, and all government agencies.
 The Legislature, Judiciary, and District Court were all closed as well.
 Guam Memorial Hospital, Guam Regional Medical City, and Naval Hospital Guam suspended all operations.
 Two Lovers Point and the War in the Pacific National Historical Park were closed.
 Flights to and from Antonio B. Won Pat International Airport were canceled.